entone/flask-aws-scaffolding/README.md

 to run app cd to base directory run `gunicorn -c /path/to/gunicorn.conf wsgi:app --reload`

 see the nginx config file to setup nginx proxy and serve static resources

+before deployment be sure to add your domain name for the SERVER_NAME env variable